Stigma reduction plan

 How to identify and address potential discrimination and promote inclusivity.
 Engage your workforce to support psychological safety for all.

-Stigma can be one of the greatest barriers to psychological health and safety in the workplace, especially for employees with mental health issues such as depression or anxiety.
+Stigma can be one of the greatest barriers to psychological health and safety (PHS) at work.
+This is especially true for employees with mental health issues such as depression or anxiety.
 Eliminating stigma while increasing mental health awareness and inclusion can support employees to seek help sooner, recover faster and maintain productivity.

-While this approach primarily refers to mental health, stigma can be related to any number of issues, such as age, gender, race, language etc. Your plan should address any factors that arise in your assessment of the current state in your workplace.
-Many resources can help you with this, including Guarding Minds at Work, Psychologically safe team, Discrimination prevention and inclusion and Inclusions strategies for leaders.
+While this approach primarily refers to mental health, stigma can be related to any number of issues.
+These can include age, gender, race, and language.
+Your plan should address any factors that arise in your assessment of the current state in your work environment.
+Many resources can help you with this, including Guarding Minds at Work, Psychologically safe team assessment, Discrimination prevention and inclusion and Inclusions strategies for leaders.

 The business case for reducing stigma